Multifactor Authentication for athenaOne Login

 -

-- Higher security: Okta Verify App, Google Authenticator App
+Higher security: Okta Verify App, Authenticator App (TOTP)

 The first time you visit the page, you will see that all settings are unselected and the toggle at the top of the page indicates MFA is currently disabled.
 To enable MFA for some or all users at your practice, click the toggle and complete each of the on-screen steps to finish setup, detailed below.
 Changes to your MFA policy settings will not be applied or saved until you have completed your selections and clicked Submit at the bottom of the page.